bengscott2/train-times/README.md

 ```
 inside that .env file you will store the keys like this:
 ```
-APP_ID=***Your app_id here
+APP_ID=<Your app_id here>
-APP_KEY=***Your app_key here
+APP_KEY=<Your app_key here>

 ```
 ## Usage
-The train-times command should be accessible globally so from anywhere in your terminal you can train-times --station yourNearestStationHere.
+The train-times command is accessible from the root train-times folder.
+In your terminal type train-times --station yourNearestStationHere.
 It's important to not have any spaces in your station.
 For example this will give you the overground train times for Queens Road Peckham Station
 ```
 $: train-times --station queensroadpeckham